umdalecs/blogging-platform-api/README.md

 ```

 > [!Note]
-> Don't forget, this proyect depends on mysql storage and database should be initialized
+> This proyect depends on mysql storage and database should be initialized
+> using the posts ddl at `./database_files/posts.sql`

 ### 4. Build and run the application